How large is the Sons of The American Legion?

 Who runs the Sons?

 The governing legislative body of the Sons is its National Convention.
 Detachments (states) send representatives to the National Convention each year to elect national officers and conduct the business of the organization.
 Between conventions, authority is vested in the National Executive Committee, also made up of elected representatives from each Detachment.
 The N.E.C. meets twice annually.
-Nationally elected officers include the National Commander, five National Vice Commanders (responsible for Detachments in their own regions), the National Chaplain and the National Sergeant at-Arms.
+Nationally elected officers include the National Commander, five National Vice Commanders (responsible for Detachments in their own regions).
+The National Chaplain and the National Sergeant at-Arms are appointed positions.

 What is the CWF?